-In passing AB2058, the legislature noted the lack of, and the need for representative governance to develop and implement reliable water supply and conservation programs on a regional basis.
-Mr. Jensen noted that BAWSCA was formed for the purpose of developing and implementing plans for regional conservation and water supply development, recycled water to the extent that the Board of Directors decides to do so.

-Over time, some have assumed that BAWSCA was formed only to oversee San Francisco's completion of the WSIP, and to negotiate a new agreement with San Francisco to replace the agreement which expired in 2009.
+In passing AB2058, the legislature noted the lack of, and the need for representative governance to programs that develop and implement reliable water supply and conservation programs on a regional basis.
+With the passage of time, some have assumed that BAWSCA was formed only to oversee San Francisco's completion of the WSIP, and to negotiate a new agreement with San Francisco to replace the agreement which expired in 2009.
 Mr. Jensen clarified that BAWSCA's enabling legislation does not address the negotiation of a new agreement nor does it mention oversight of the WSIP.
 Before negotiations began, BAWSCA sought and received the authority from each member agency to negotiate the new Water Supply Agreement on their behalf.
-The legislation states the importance of the WSIP, and BAWSCA does monitor the progress of the program to protect its member agencies and their water customers who need San Francisco's regional water system to be reliable and who will pay two-thirds of the costs.
+And while the legislation states the importance of the WSIP, BAWSCA monitors the progress of the program to protect its member agencies and their water customers who need San Francisco's regional water system to be reliable and who will pay two-thirds of the costs.